 BERRY MALLOW YAM BAKE

 (Recipe from Beth, former mother-in-law, Louisiana, MO, but originally found on the back of a Kraft miniature marshmallows package)

-Lots of tart cranberries mix with the sweetness of the sweet potatoes, marshmallows and streusal.
-Absolutely wonderful!
+There are lots of tart cranberries mix with the sweetness of the sweet potatoes, marshmallows and streusal.
+Berry Mallow Yam Bake is absolutely wonderful!